chrander/pygameday/README.md

 ```

 ## Database Configuration
-You only need to specify the URI for the database for pygameday to work.
+You  need to specify a valid database URI for pygameday to work.
 Here are some example URIs.

 **SQLite**: